10 Things to Know About Trading Stock with Robinhood

 While there are certainly some limitations to the tool, the benefits outweigh them.
 These benefits have allowed my wife and I to save a bunch of time and money building our portfolio.

-If you are new to the Robinhood trading tool, here are 10 things you should know about it.Hey, check out Robinhood.
-Legit free stock trading!
+If you are new to the Robinhood trading tool, here are 10 things you should know about it.Join Robinhood and we’ll both get a share of stock like Apple, Ford, or Sprint for free.

 1. Free Trades on U.S. Stocks